Greuel/mac_for_devops/README.md

-# Setup Mac for DevOps
+# DevOps Mac Setup
-This will include playbooks for setting up my mac machine with the tools I need for my daily business.
+Useful tools and configs for Mac